-- TO: Rashmi Bartlett Assistant Inspector General for Audits Office of Inspector General - FROM: Robert A. Westbrooks - COPY Robert Scherer Chief Information Officer Chief Information Officer Department
+TO: Rashmi Bartlett

+Assistant Inspector General for Audits

+FROM: Robert A. Westbrooks

+Inspector General

+COPY Robert Scherer

+Chief Information Officer

+Chief Information Officer Department

-Peter P. Paradis, Sr. Assistant Inspector General for Investigations Office of Investigations Office of Inspector General
+Peter P. Paradis, Sr.

+Office of Investigations Office of Inspector General

-SUBJECT: Complaint Number 14-0096-C / Investigation No. 14-0020-1
+SUBJECT: Complaint Number 14-0096-C / Investigation No. 14-0020-I

-The Pension Benefit Guaranty Corporation (PBGC) Office of Inspector General (OIG) received an allegation from you regarding the failure of ^(BTO) then Pension Benefit Guaranty Corporation

-(PBGC), to report misuse of US Government computer systems, hardware and software by various PBGC OIG employees and contractors.
+The Pension Benefit Guaranty Corporation (PBGC) Office of Inspector General (OIG) received an allegation from you regarding the failure of Pension Benefit Guaranty Corporation (PBGC), to report misuse of US Government computer systems, hardware and software by various PBGC OIG employees and contractors.

 The PBGC OIG conducted an investigation into this allegation.
 The investigation resulted in a determination that the original allegation against was unsubstantiated.
 This memorandum makes notice that all investigative steps are complete and we are closing this investigation.
-The PBGC OIG refers this matter to you, with "ce" to the Chief Information Officer PBGC and the Office of Investigations, for whatever action you deem appropriate.
+The PBGC OIG refers this matter to you, with "cc" to the Chief Information Officer PBGC and the Office of Investigations, for whatever action you deem appropriate.